 BevSpot was founded in 2014 by two MIT grads (Alex Lesman and Chidubem Ezeaka) along with Harvard Business School grad Rory Crawford.
 BevSpot’s online technology helps bars, restaurants, distributors and suppliers make purchases automatically and keep track of their inventory via their mobile devices.
 Lesman graduated from MIT in 2013 with his bachelor’s degree in computer science and mechanical engineering.
 Ezeaka double-majored in computer science and mathematics at MIT for undergrad and earned his master’s degree in engineering in 2014 from the school.

-Stephen Boyer: Founder and CEO
+Stephen Boyer: Co-Founder and CTO

 Founded in 2011, BitSight Technologies is changing how companies manage information security risk by providing them with objective and verifiable security ratings.
 The company’s security rating platform can continuously analyze huge swaths of data and behaviors to help organizations manage third party risk and underwrite cyber insurance policies.
 Boyer studied System Design and Management at MIT.